dark-vex/fluxcd-sysdig/README.md

 The idea is to have a base common settings for Sysdig components, like: collector address/port, access-key, etc.. and then for each cluster change specific Sysdig settings, like for example the cluster name or resources assigned to the agents

-**Note** This example repo cover the usage of external secrets but it doesn't cover how-to create them, there are seveal methods and tools for managing kubernetes secret so I don't cover this topic
+**Note** This example cover the usage of external secrets but it doesn't cover how-to create them, there are seveal methods and tools for managing kubernetes secret so I don't cover this topic

 ```
 ./apps/